weezel/BandEventNotifier/README.md

 Software is BSD Licensed, please see [LICENSE](LICENSE) for more info.

 ## TODO
-- [ ] Sort plugins per Country/City/venuename
+- [ ] Sort plugins by Country/City/venuename

 - [ ] Be more verbose when fetching data